auanasgheps/snapraid-aio-script/README.md

   	- The script will report to Healthchecks.io and Telegram when is started and when is completed.
 If there's a failure it's included as well.
   	- **Healthchecks.io only:** If the script ends with a **_WARNING_** message, it will be reported **_DOWN_** to Healthchecks.io, instead if the message is **_COMPLETED_** it will be **_UP_**.
   	- **Healthchecks.io only:** This service will also show how much time the script took to complete.
+- Notification Hook
+	- Made for external services or mail binaries with different commands than `mailx`.
+	- Configure the path of the script or the mail binary to be invoked.
+	- You can still use native services since it only replaces the standard email.
 - Container management - disabled by default.
 	- A list of containers you want to be interrupted before running actions and restored when completed.
    	- Docker mode - choose to pause/unpause or to stop/restart your containers